kubernetes/kubernetes/SUPPORT.md

 * [Kubernetes on Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes)

-  * Here are some tips for [about how to ask good questions](https://stackoverflow.com/help/how-to-ask).
+  * Here are some tips  [about how to ask good questions](https://stackoverflow.com/help/how-to-ask).
   * Don't forget to check to see [what's on topic](http://stackoverflow.com/help/on-topic).

 ### Documentation